-As a nonprofit, 70 Faces Media (including JTA, Nosher, Alma, Kveller, MyJewishLearning, The New York Jewish Week, and The Jewniverse), depends on a combination of grassroots donations, institutional funding and business income to operate.
+As a nonprofit, 70 Faces Media (including JTA, Nosher, Hey Alma, Kveller, MyJewishLearning, and The New York Jewish Week), depends on a combination of grassroots donations, institutional funding and business income to operate.
 Advertisements and sponsorships are an important piece of that.
 In keeping with 70 Faces Media’s commitment to transparency and to the integrity of our editorial content, we seek to be as clear as possible by labeling any advertising or sponsored content using the guidelines below.

->

-> JTA reserves the right to decline any advertisement at our discretion.
+JTA reserves the right to decline any advertisement at our discretion.

 Advertisement: Any graphic advertisement or text ad labeled as an advertisement represents paid advertising.